 A trained telephone counsellor will speak with you.
 People who work at helplines have extensive training in talking to people and helping them with a variety of issues.

 What will they ask me?

 Your telephone counsellor will ask you questions about your situation to best understand what you need.
 Calls can last from a few minutes to up to an hour.
-They won’t ask you for your last name, address, or any information that could identify you.
-You don’t even need to say your first name if you don’t want to.
+They won’t ask you for your last name, address, or any information that could identify you, unless you are showing risk of harm to yourself or others.
+Generally, you don’t even need to say your first name if you don’t want to.

 How can they help?

 The counsellor you speak to will listen to your problem carefully.
 They may help you to work out possible solutions.
 Or they might tell you about services near you that know more about your particular issue or could provide long-term help.